-This website uses interactive CAD drawings of the Great Pyramid of Giza on all of its pages and these CAD drawings can be downloaded from the appendix of this site.
+This website uses interactive CAD drawings of the Great Pyramid of Giza on all of its pages.
+These CAD drawings are taken from the classical surveying of the pyramid without any error correction for the architectural anomalies that are discovered later in this work.
+These CAD drawings can be downloaded from the appendix of this site.
 The CAD drawing display area is shown to the left of this text and the following summary explains the controls that are available when viewing the drawing.

 If you move the cursor over the drawing, you can see that in the top of the object information panel (the area to the right of the drawing) the cursor position is displayed in the linear units currently selected for the drawing.
 The origin of the Cartesian axes to which the X and Y values relate is at the center of the base of the pyramid.